Reflecting on “How to Talk so Little Kids Will Listen” Chapter 4: Tools for Praise and Appreciation- How To Use Praise Effectively

 The Tools for Effective Praise and Appreciation

 Tool 4: Describe Progress

 Tools For Praise and Appreciation Infographic

 At least the author understands that we’re going to have a problem with this idea, she addresses it right away.
-She also give real life adult situations so we can relate to the way we praise our kids must feel.
+She also gives real-life adult situations so we can relate to the way we praise our kids must feel.
 The very first one hit home right out of the park.